Guest post by Ben Emons, author of The Financial Domino Effect.

 In financial domino theory this is a response that can inspire other voters elsewhere.
 Empirically, such has been proven by researchers Leeson and Dean from George Mason and West Virginia Universities.
 They found that democratic dominoes across a set of over 130 countries between 1850 and 2000 catch around 11% of their average geographic neighbors changes in democracy.

-In other words, voter choices in one country may have an influence on neighboring voters.
 The European debt crisis is a key example, but now, too, in the U.S., the UK, Japan, and elsewhere, voters play a crucial role that has increased uncertainty around policy.
 Researchers Baker, Bloom and Davis developed policy uncertainty indices for the U.S., Europe, Canada, and China that measure the frequency of news media references to economic policy uncertainty.
 These indices have high correlation with each other.
 Policy uncertainty stands at a two-decade high across different countries, as can been seen from figure 1.

 The recent elections in Italy were a good example of how voters can suddenly change events.
 In the weeks ahead of the election, polls showed a tight race between the parties, but markets discounted the outcome with a sense of complacency, expecting in the end that voters would elect a stable government.
 The results surprised to that degree, the Italian bond market suffered large losses, and the election effect cascaded across other markets.
 The democratic domino of voters making their independent choice from the influence of politicians or markets caused a chain reaction.
 As policy uncertainty lingers in Italy and elsewhere markets act more volatile.
 That can have an influence on business confidence and thereby potentially on the economy.
 The policy uncertainty is a global phenomenon as shown in figure 1, and voter behavior is a key influence, since in democracies they eventually determine what politicians can or cannot do.
 As such, markets are firmly attached to voters choices, and so there is an associated risk premium.